Latest Offer: 80GB data just for £20 a month!

-In the UK, EE now offers an unlimited data plan where you can download as much as you like.
-You can get unlimited data from £34/month (or from £39/month if you’d like access to 5G).
+In the UK, EE now offers an unlimited data plan with 5G speeds, where you can download as much as you like.
+Currently there’s only one unlimited data plan and it ties you to an 18 month contract.
+With the unlimited data plan you also get a ‘Swappable Benefit’ of your choice.

 While EE calls both these plans unlimited, there’s actually a fair usage limit you are subject to.
 You are allowed to use up to 1000GB (1TB) of data.
 If you reach 1TB in multiple months, EE might consider you a business customer & move you onto a business plan.
 International roaming is also limited to 50GB of data usage.
 Usage past this 50GB limit will be charged at 0.36p/MB.

 And lastly, you can only tether upto a number of 12 devices at the same time.
 Going over the limit will put you on EE’s radar.
 EE says “If you regularly tether 12 or more devices, we will consider this non-personal use and have the right to move you to a more suitable plan.” so be warned.

 Data Rollover is somewhat common among the UK based operators, and EE proposes this perk too.
 Basically, if you haven’t finished up the data in your monthly PAYG pack or Flex plan your leftover data will be added to the next month, giving you a second chance to use it.
 You’ll have to start your next pack or plan within seven days for this perk to kick in.
 Keep in mind, only EE pay as you go and EE Flex plan customers benefit from this perk.
 Pay monthly members don’t get to roll their unused data to the following month.